Rapterra: Preparation & Construction

 Plans were submitted to Hanover County, Virginia in December 2023 for the construction of Amendment 47, a new roller coaster project to be located where Volcano: The Blast Coaster previously stood.
 Construction had already commenced when the park opened for the season in March 2023, with groundwork in full swing and the first concrete foundations being poured.

 Roller coaster steel – including track and supports – began arriving at the end of May, with the first piece of brake run being placed on June 18, 2024.
 The tallest point of the ride was topped off at 8:22am on July 28 and the final track piece set in place on September 6, eighty days after installation began.

 Announcement

 Kings Dominion began promoting their mystery attraction during construction, with various teasers and clues gradually appearing around its work fences.
 On July 31, 2024, Kings Dominion officially announced Rapterra for the 2025 season.

 Ride Experience

-After leaving the station and a small right hand turn, the train rolls into the launch track.
-The trains are then launched to 65 mph in 4 seconds, and they enter a 145ft "wingover turn".
-Following is a 119ft dive loop alongside the station.
-After a 90ft s-turn over the launch track, the train turns back around going through a "wing slide" over the pathway.
-Heading into the back of the layout, it goes through a corkscrew and airtime hill, before finishing the ride with a 360° "raptor roll" and right turn into the brakes.
+After leaving the station, a small right hand turn leads the train onto the launch track.
+The trains are then launched at a speed of 65 mph in 4 seconds, before transitioning into a 145 ft "wingover turn".
+Following is a 119 ft dive loop alongside the station.
+After a 90 ft S-turn over the launch track, the train turns back around going through a "wing slide" over the pathway.
+As it reaches the back of the layout, the train goes through a corkscrew and airtime hill.
+The ride finishes with a 360° "raptor roll" and right turn into the final brake run that leads back into the station.